JagGlo/playOmics/README.md

 When you turn on the `explain` option in the **create_multiple_models()** function, DALEX looks closely at the model.
-This gives a clearer picture of how the model works and helps anyone who wants to know why a model makes a certain choice.
+This gives a clearer picture of how the model works and helps anyone who wants to know why a model makes a particular choice.

-It uses local model explanations to understand how different parts affect a prediction.
-SHAP values, presented on a boxplots, measure the contribution of a variable to a final prediction.
+It uses local model explanations to understand how different composites affect a prediction.
+SHAP values, presented on boxplots, measure a variable’s contribution to a final prediction.

-For models with a binary outcome, such as classifying breast cancer types as “ductal” or “lobular”, SHAP values help to interpret the influence of features on the model’s predicted probabilities, rather than the explicit “ductal”/“lobular” outcomes.
-In this setting, a positive SHAP value for a specific feature means that the feature increases the predicted probability of an instance being classified as “lobular”.
+For models with a binary outcome, such as classifying breast cancer types as “ductal” or “lobular”, SHAP values help to interpret the influence of features on the model’s predicted probabilities, rather than the explicit “ductal”/“lobular” statuses.
+In this setting, where the “lobular” status has been set as a positive class in a `target` object, a positive SHAP value for a specific feature means that it increases the predicted probability of an instance being classified as “lobular”.
 Conversely, a negative SHAP value means the feature decreases that likelihood, making the instance more likely to be classified as “ductal”.
-For instance, if a model’s average predicted likelihood for a cancer type being “lobular” is 0.9, and a particular sample’s SHAP value for a specific feature (say, RNA species) is 0.25, it indicates that this feature increases its “lobular” probability by 25%.
-When you sum all the SHAP values for that type and add it to the baseline of 0.9, you obtain the model’s predicted probability for that specific sample being classified as “lobular”.
+Suppose a model’s average predicted probability for a cancer type being “lobular” is 0.9, and a particular sample’s SHAP value for a specific feature (say, RNA species) is 0.25.
+In that case, it indicates that this feature increases its “lobular” probability by 25%.
+When you sum all the SHAP values for that type and add it to the baseline of 0.9, you obtain the model’s predicted probability for that specific sample classified as “lobular”.

 For more information, check out: <https://dalex.drwhy.ai/>